SriHariRamG/Netflix-clone-web/README.md

-# Portfolio
+# Netflix Clone Website

-This ia a portfolio site about Me ! which is developed in HTML, CSS & JavaScript
+This is a clone website of Netflix created by using HTML, CSS, JavaScript.